survivejs/react-book/manuscript/00_introduction.md

 ## Acknowledgments

-Big thanks to [Christian Alfoni](http://www.christianalfoni.com/) for starting [react-webpack-cookbook](https://github.com/christianalfoni/react-webpack-cookbook) with me.
+Big thanks to [Christian Alfoni](http://www.christianalfoni.com/) for starting the [react-webpack-cookbook](https://github.com/christianalfoni/react-webpack-cookbook) with me.
 That work eventually lead to this book.

 The book wouldn't be half as good as it is without patient editing and feedback by my editor [Jesús Rodríguez Rodríguez](https://github.com/Foxandxss).
 Thank you.